dxc-technology/DXC-Industrialized-AI-Starter/PyPi-docs/docs/contributing_guide.md

 1. Unless your contribution is [trivial][exemption], ensure you have signed the [Contributor License Agreement][cla].
 2. Push your changes to a topic branch in your fork of the repository.
-3. Submit a pull request to the repository in the Dxc organization.
+3. Submit a pull request to the repository in the DXC organization.
 4. Update your ticket to mark that you have submitted code and are ready to be reviewed.
 	  * Mentioning the issue number in the subject will make this happen through GitHub magic.
-5. A committer checks that the pull request is well formed.
+5. A committer checks that the pull request is well-formed.
 If not, they will ask that it is fixed:
 	  - It is on its own, appropriately named, branch.
 	  - It was submitted to an appropriate target branch.
-	  - It only has commits relevant to the specific issue.
+	  - It only has committed relevant to the specific issue.
 	  - It has appropriate, clear, and effective commit messages.
 6. A committer can start a pull request specific discussion; at this point that covers:
 	  - Reviewing the code for any obvious problems.